streamline-partners/CherwellAPI/README.md

 This will search for the stored encryption files you created when running the

-Instantiating a connection object without Encryption create_encrypted_cherwell_credentials method and pass those values in as the api_key and password
+Instantiating a connection object without Encryption
 =================================

 All interaction typically takes place through a **_Connection_** object which can be instantiated as follows: